Solar thermal systems use heat from the sun to make hot water for homes and buildings.

 Why Solar Thermal Matters

-Solar thermal systems provide hot water without:
+Solar thermal systems can provide hot water without:

 - Burning gas or oil